See the rare drawings of a 19th-century female botanist, remastered for the first time

 While the science in the books is dated, the illustrations are as stunning as ever.
 That’s because Rougeux retraced Twining’s work by hand, erasing any spots and anomalies in the scans, while restoring the original colors as best he could.
 (You can read more on the laborious process, which Rougeux detailed in full, here.)

-So how does Rougeux know he’s getting these restorations right?
-“It’s mostly an ‘I’ll know it when I see it’ feeling when looking at the image…there was always some extra adjustment needed to reduce the redness that comes with aging paper,” says Rougeux.
+How does Rougeux know he’s getting these restorations right?
+“It’s mostly an ‘I’ll know it when I see it’ feeling when looking at the image. . . .
+There was always some extra adjustment needed to reduce the redness that comes with aging paper,” says Rougeux.
 “Sometimes I looked up the plants to find photos of them as a reference point, but often the colors in those photos couldn’t be easily reproduced in the 1800s so I strove for colors that looked as evenly balanced and natural as possible.
 I imagine someone more skilled than me could refine the images even more, but I think the end result turned out to be an improvement over the original aged scans.”

-You can take a look at the restorations on his site—where Rougeux links the plants together in an interactive data visualization inspired by the taxonomic logic of the era—or you can order a 20’x’30’ print of the entire collection for $29.
+You can take a look at the restorations on his site—where Rougeux links the plants together in an interactive data visualization inspired by the taxonomic logic of the era—or you can reproductions, including a 30-by-20-inch print of the entire collection for $29.